telstra/MessagingAPI-SDK-node/README.md

 For more information, please see here:
 <https://dev.telstra.com/content/messaging-api#operation/getSmsStatus>.

-The function `sms.status` can be used to retrieve the status of a SMS.
+The function `message.status` can be used to retrieve the status of a SMS.
 It takes the following arguments:

 -   `messageId`: Unique identifier for the message.